Political Stability and Its Impact on

 the property sector itself but also supports broader economic growth by

 creating jobs and boosting allied industries such as construction and banking.
-On

-buyers adopt a wait-and-see approach, weakening one of the country’s most
+and buyers adopt a wait-and-see approach, weakening one of the country’s most

 important economic sectors.